What is Speed Dating? (As if You Didn’t Know)

 - Attend a speed dating event yourself and casually interview friends who have – after all nothing beats first-hand knowledge!

 Once you have all things in place, start sending out invitations and calling singles you know.
-Start small at first and don’t overreach you own capabilities and resources.
-Get input from friends, family members and other associates.
-Then, commit yourself to learn from the first event; improve on it; and build a thriving business being a modern matchmaker.
+Start small at first and don’t overreach your own capabilities and resources.
+Get input from friends, family members, and other associates.
+Then, commit yourself to learning from the first event; improve on it, and build a thriving business being a modern matchmaker.